jinilover/miscellaneous-notes/Note_on_Haskell.md

 # Note on Haskell/FP
-Some personal note in learning Haskell or thinking FP

-## Mostly thinking or derivation, very little FP knowledge required
+Personal note in Haskell/FP, most of them concluded from reasoning instead of Haskell specific knowledge.

 ### 1. `(.)`
 Inspired by the "applicative" chapter in the purple book.
 Consider the following **pseudo code**